 Costa Rica.
-Process of compilation of information for the construction of the indicators of the telecommunications sector submit the required information.
-The calendar also sets the dates for the annual workshops to update and train operators and suppliers, and to receive feedback in order to improve the tools to capture data..
+Process of compilation of information for the construction of the indicators of the telecommunications sector also sets the dates for the annual workshops to update and train operators and suppliers, and to receive feedback in order to improve the tools to capture data..